littleBitsman/create-pt/code.md

     /// Get the amount of guesses taken (equal to [`self.guesses.len()`]) pub fn get_guess_count(&self) -> usize {
         // This doesn't need to be cloned due to being a primitive (usize is a
-        // positive integer that can index arrays or vectors, which are
+        // positive or zero integer that can index
-        // unsized array)
+        // arrays or vectors, which are unsized arrays) self.guesses.len()
-        self.guesses.len()
     }